cl3t4p/CommandAPI/README.md

     // Specifies that this method is a command handler for the "/teleport" command,
     // with aliases "/tp" and "/tpt".
-    // Requires the sender to provide 1 arguments (the target's name).
+    // Requires the sender to provide 1 argument (the target's name).
     // Requires the sender to have the "example.teleport" permission to use this command.
+    // The library will check if the sender is a player and if the target is online.
     @CommandInfo(name = "teleport", required = 1, alias = {"tp", "tpt"})
     @CommandPermission("example.teleport")
     public teleport(Player player, Player target) {